AdobeDocs/campaign-classic.en/help/technotes/using/3-digit-browsers.md

 Chrome v100 is set for release on **March 29, 2022**, and Firefox v100 on **May 3, 2022**.

-Note that Microsoft Edge released their version 100 earlier in March 2022.
+Microsoft released Edge v100 earlier in March 2022.

 The change in the version number from 2 to 3 digits may cause some problems when visiting websites that are not prepared for this change.
 Some web pages may stop displaying correctly in the these new browser versions.